Long Term Care Insurance

 Purchasing Long Term Care Insurance is a way to fully or partially fund the cost of long term care if needed, so that our family budget in retirement can continue without a loss to quality of life for our spouse or partner.

-Individuals and couples who feel they can self-insure, but would rather their life savings go to their family and other interests.
+Those who feel they can self-insure, but would rather their savings go to their family and other interests.

 Some individuals and families feel their net worth would allow them to “self-insure” the cost of long term care if one or both spouses needed care.
 Especially long term care of a short duration.